-- Enable users to smoothly move from one view to the next one and get relevant information and necessary details on the spot.
+- Enable users to move from one view to the next one smoothly and get relevant information and necessary details on the spot.

-To sum up, in order to entice people into buying an IoT application, its data and app reports must be relevant, easy-to-understand, and appealing to users
+To sum up, in order to entice people into buying an IoT application, its data and app reports must be relevant, easy-to-understand, and appealing to users.

 The designer must also be a visionary.
 The key is to predict how, when and where people will use the application, what functions will be important for them, what devices they will be using.
-Smartphones offer a great number of functionalities. such as voice interface, NFC, RFIR readers, location tracking etc. If, for instance, some users prefer a time-saving app with voice control, accordingly, the application should provide this opportunity.
-Designers must take into consideration all available capabilities of mobile devices and enhance designed IoT applications with best UX.
+Smartphones offer a great number of functionalities, such as voice interface, NFC, RFIR readers, location tracking, etc. If, for instance, some users prefer a time-saving app with voice control, accordingly, the application should provide this opportunity.
+Designers must take into consideration all available capabilities of mobile devices and enhance designed IoT applications with the best UX.

 One of the highest priorities in designing an IoT app is consistency.
-As IoT platforms are mostly extremely complex in terms of managing various objects, devices, and systems, it is highly important that the design contains unifying elements, making it easy for users to navigate across diverse functionalities of each integrated item.
-Consistent design will allow users to smoothly jump from one part of the IoT application to the next one.
+As IoT platforms are mostly extremely complex in terms of managing various objects, devices, and systems, it is highly important that the design contains unifying elements, making it easy for users to navigate across the diverse functionalities of each integrated item.
+A consistent design will allow users to smoothly jump from one part of the IoT application to the next one.

 IoT App Design Use Cases and Examples